Former Academy of Motion Pictures president Tom Sherak dies

-LOS ANGELES (Reuters) - Tom Sherak, the former president of the Academy of Motion Pictures Arts and Sciences, died on Tuesday after a long struggle with prostate cancer, his family said in a statement.
+LOS ANGELES, Jan 28 (Reuters) - Tom Sherak, the former president of the Academy of Motion Pictures Arts and Sciences, died on Tuesday after a long struggle with prostate cancer, his family said in a statement.
 He was 68.

 Sherak served as president of the Academy, which organizes Hollywood’s annual Oscars ceremony, from 2009 to 2012.